Chinese character sounds: Polyphonic characters

-Polyphonic characters (多音字) are characters with two or more pronunciations, monophonic characters (單音字, 单音字) are characters with one pronunciation.
+Polyphonic characters (多音字) are characters with two or more pronunciations (heteronyms), monophonic characters (單音字, 单音字) are characters with one pronunciation.

 Polyphonic characters not only increase the burden of language learning, but sometimes also cause greater trouble.

 For example, according to a message from Qingdao News Network in 2002:

 Two years ago, Zhang borrowed 14,000 yuan from Gao.
 In July 2002, after paying back part of the money to Gao, Zhang wrote an IOU to Gao in Chinese.
 In the IOU, Zhang wrote: "Zhang borrowed money RMB 14,000 yuan from Gao, and today 还欠款 (還欠款) 4000 yuan. (meaning paid back debt 4,000 yuan (when character "还" is pronounced "huán"), or still owe a debt of 4,000 yuan (when character "还" is pronounced "hái"))."
 The polyphonic character "还" here later led to a lawsuit.

 According to statistics from the "Chinese Character Information Dictionary", among the 7,785 mainland standardized Chinese characters of the dictionary, there are 7,038 monophonic characters, accounting for 90.405%.
 Among the polyphonic characters, 671 are of one character two sounds, accounting for 8.619%; 69 characters of three sounds, accounting for 0.886%; 5 characters of four sounds, accounting for 0.064%; and 2 characters of five sounds, accounting for 0.026%.

 Polyphonic characters are divided into polyphonic monosemous characters and polyphonic polysemous characters.